About Lock Haven University

-- Comprehensive financial aid and scholarship program.85% of full-time freshman receive aid.
+- Comprehensive financial aid and scholarship program.
+91% of full-time freshman receive aid.

-- Guaranteed housing for all freshman, with all internet access from all rooms.
+- Guaranteed housing for freshmen and sophomores, with internet access from all rooms.

-- State-of-the-art Recreation facilities, including pool, weight training and cardio, climbing wall, etc.
+- State-of-the-art recreation facilities, including pool and climbing wall.

 - All campus buildings have internet access and over 90% of classrooms are wireless.

-- Founded in 1870 to train teachers for the Commonwealth, the university has over a century of excellence in preparing students for success in work and life for more than a century.
+- Founded in 1870 to train teachers for the Commonwealth, the University has prepared students for successin work and life for more than a century.